Facility Management, Fleas, Pet Care Basics, Shelter and Rescue Resources

-The “dog days” of summer are almost behind us, but that doesn't mean your pets can get by without flea protection.
+When the “dog days” of summer are almost behind us, that doesn’t mean your pets can get by without flea protection.
 In fact, in most areas, fall is the worst season for fleas.
 Dr. Michael Dryden, professor of Veterinary Parasitology in the Department of Diagnostic Medicine and Pathobiology at Kansas State University College of Veterinary Medicine, Manhattan, calls it “the fall flea surge.”

 Dryden discovered that the number of fleas on animals in the fall were 70 percent higher than in the spring!
 He theorized that the “flea surge” occurs because in the fall there is generally an increase in precipitation and the temperatures stay around 70 degrees.
 Fleas thrive in these conditions.
 In fact, in the fall, pet owners tend to believe that their flea prevention program isn’t working because the fleas are so abundant!

 Fleas reproduce very efficiently.
 They start feeding on the blood of your pet within fifteen minutes upon their arrival and within 24 hours, they begin to breed.
 Each female flea will lay approximately 28 to 50 eggs per day.

 The eggs are sticky at first but after a short time, they dry and fall off your pet into the environment and can hatch within two to five days.
 While it’s possible to bring a flea into our environment on our clothing, unprotected pets are most likely the ones that deliver them—several at a time.
 “This is another reminder that cats that go outdoors at all also require protection,” Dryden notes.